fbpx

 Post-Secondary Education in Portugal

-Post-secondary education in Portugal is well-known worldwide, with many international students choosing to study in Portuguese universities.
-The University of Porto ranks as the highest in the country, according to the QS World University Rankings in 2022.
-In Lisbon, Universidade NOVA, Catolica University, ISCTE – University Institute of Lisbon, and Técnico Lisboa are very well regarded universities.
+Post-secondary education in Portugal is well-known worldwide, with many international students choosing to study at one of the top universities in Portugal.
+The University of Porto ranks as the highest in the country, according to the QS World University Rankings in 2024.
+In Lisbon, Universidade NOVA, Catolica University, ISCTE – University Institute of Lisbon, and Técnico Lisboa are very well-regarded universities.

 Graduating in Portugal

-The University of Porto is the top-ranked university in the country out of the seven that are included in the QS World University Rankings 2022.
+The University of Porto is the top-ranked university in the country out of the three that are included in the QS World University Rankings 2024.

-Portugal’s higher education system is separated into two components:
+Portugal’s tertiary schooling system is separated into two components:

 1. Universities that offer bachelor’s, master’s, and doctoral degrees.
-These higher education institutions concentrate on theoretical education and research.
+These university education institutions concentrate on theoretical education and research.

 2. Polytechnic institutions in Portugal that provide undergraduate and graduate degree options offering education and training in particular subjects.